aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 -   The resource in the temporary SAM Template is invoked, using configurations set with the Configure CodeLens
 -   (If the Debug CodeLens was clicked) The VS Code debugger is attached to the invoked resource

 When clicked, the Configure CodeLens opens a (JSON) configuration file that resides in the workspace and is managed by the Toolkit.
 All standalone handlers within a workspace will have their configurations stored in this file.
-Users have autocompletion support with this file.
-A rich UI is not considered at this time, but the door remains open to adding a visual editor in the future based on user feedback.
+Users have autocompletion support in this file.
+A rich UI for configuration is not considered at this time, but the door remains open to adding a visual editor in the future based on user feedback.

-These CodeLenses do not perform API Gateway style invokes.
+These CodeLenses do not support API Gateway style invokes.

 Some users may find CodeLenses within code files distracting, particularly if they are using the Toolkit for features not related to local debugging.
 Toolkit settings can be used to enable and disable CodeLenses.

-### User Interface
+### Graphical User Interface

 A UI is provided to support API Gateway based local debugging of SAM Template Resources.
 The view resembles a simple REST request workbench.
 After selecting a SAM Template, and a resource from that template, users craft a REST request (GET, POST, ect, as well as query string and body).
 Submitting the request (through a Run or Debug button) performs the following: